Forzooo/cryptographyComplements/docs/tools/tools.rst

 Tools
 =====

 Below you can find all the tools available right now.
-Tools, have been created for the purpose of avoid repetitions.
+Tools, have been created for the purpose of avoiding repetitions.

 .. toctree::